akmansingani/emaily/README.md

 # emaily

-Collaborative project in NodeJS/MongoDB/ReactJS with below features
+Collaborative project in NodeJS/MongoDB/ReactJS with below features for new learners who want to jump start MERN stack

 # User logins via Google API
 # User purchase credits in order to send feedback email to user